Myths and excuses against barefooting

 In a professional context, any employee or representative of an

-establishment that chooses to bully someone over such a petty, harmless
+establishment who chooses to bully someone over such a petty, harmless

 non-issue does so at the risk of their own career.